 There is a big problem with his book title in light of this argument.
 If one cannot interpret the Bible with the Spirit alone and come to a true knowledge of it’s teachings, then the Bible can never convert anyone to anything certainly.
 Gerry’s current position is that the Bible cannot be assuredly interpreted correctly without Rome.
 How then, could the Bible convert someone to the Church that they needed to interpret the Bible in the first place?

-The Bible could not have converted Gerry to Rome since Rome is one must assume Rome’s authority before you can know what the Bible means.
+The Bible could not have converted Gerry to Rome since Rome’s authority must have been assumed before he could know what the Bible means and is.
 Therefore, Gerry is stuck with two positions: either he assumed Rome’s authority to “properly” interpret Scripture which confirmed Catholicism, and his book title is false, or Gerry cannot claim to know Rome to be the true Church because his fallible interpretations of the Bible lead him to that conclusion.
 However, if one can’t trust their own interpretations of Scripture, then they must assume Rome’s authority first, before the Scripture can convince them of anything.
-The book contradicts Gerry’s theolofy before it even begins.
+The book contradicts Gerry’s theology before it even begins.

 The book title contradicts a separate but similar Roman Catholic arguments, namely that one can’t even know what the Bible is without submitting to Rome’s authority.
 Therefore, Gerry had to assume Rome’s authority to know what the Bible is and that it’s inspired, and then he had to assume Rome’s authority in order to trust his interpretations of Scripture, which means Gerry was a Catholic long before he even read the Bible.